DaveMadden/DaveMadden/README.md

 - 🌱 I’m currently learning: GraphQL + Apollo
 - 🤔 What I want to learn next: Clojure (I love functional programming and am fascinated by the potential of a purpose-built FP language)
 - 📫 How to reach me: superdavedadev at gmail
 - ⚡ Fun fact: I built the SEAL Teams' rapid prototyping and tactical technology capability, so the SEAL Admiral referred to me as his ["Q"](https://en.wikipedia.org/wiki/Q_(James_Bond)).
-Not only did I lead the unit for 5 years, but I also wrote the code that controlled classified payloads on all our projects.
-So even as a Navy SEAL I was building things with code.
+Not only did I found and lead the unit for 5 years, but I also wrote the code that controlled classified payloads on all our projects - even as a Navy SEAL I was building things with code.

 ## 🔧 Tools I Love